 The dynamism of the research agenda is reflected in thematically driven research centres as well as regular Departmental research seminars, which are open to the public.
 The Department also often hosts conferences and workshops.

 Post-doctoral scholars who wish to base their research activities in the Department are also welcome.
-If you are interested in applying for funding (e.g. British Academy Post-Doctoral Fellowship, Newton Fellowship, Leverhulme Early Career Fellowship, ESRC Future Leaders award), you must contact the Department well in advance.
+If you are interested in applying for funding (eg British Academy Post-Doctoral Fellowship, Newton Fellowship, Leverhulme Early Career Fellowship, MSCA Fellowship, ESRC Future Leaders Fellowship and ESRC New Investigator grants), you must contact the Department and our Director of Research well in advance.